What is Development

 - dependant accommodation/'granny' flat

-- demolition or part demolition of a structure
+- demolition of a structure in certain circumstances

 - retaining walls exceeding 1.0 metre high

-- construction of non-masonry fences over 2.1m high, masonry fences over 1m high and all fencing within historic conservation zones or adjacent heritage places
+- construction of non-masonry fences over 2.1m high, masonry fences over 1m high and some fencing within Historic Area Overlays or adjacent heritage places

 - erection of signs